Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 PROCESS:

-All user bases would welcome the additional layer of capability-based visual clarity
+All user bases would welcome the additional visual layer of definition.

-The largest concern and my primary design challenge was to ensure that any added images provided clarity and deepened user comprehension without oversimplifying the intent
+The largest concern across teams and my primary design challenge was to ensure that any added images provided clarity and deepened user comprehension without distracting or oversimplifying the intent of the documentation.

-I utilized and extended the messaging, intention, and visual style of previous visuals I had created for the Data Axle platform logo (data ingestion, data cleansing and real-time data availability)
+Utilized and extended the messaging, intention, and visual style of previous visuals I had created for the Data Axle platform logo (data ingestion, data cleansing, and real-time data availability).

-Usability tested a number of concepts to ensure a balance between visual language and technical content was achieved
+Tested a number of concepts with users to ensure a non-biased balance between visual language and technical content was achieved.

 RESULTS:

-Connected real-world use cases with platform data and capabilities, by creating a visual identity system for Illustrations, infographics and data visualizations.
+Connected real-world use cases with platform data capabilities, by creating a visual identity system for Illustrations, infographics, and data visualizations that partnered with technical conversations and extended the capability-based visual clarity.

 Extended the visual narrative to support Business data, Consumer data, and B2C database content.